anatol/pacoloco/README.md

     url: https://download.sublimetext.com/arch/stable/x86_64
 ```

-`cache_dir` is a cache directory. `port` the server port. `repos` is a list of repositories to mirror.
+`cache_dir` is the cache directory, this location needs to read/writable by the server process. `port` is the server port. `repos` is a list of repositories to mirror.
 Each repo needs `name` and url of its Arch mirrors.
 Note that url can be specified either with `url` or `urls` properties, one and only one can be used for each repo configuration.

 With the example configured above `http://YOURSERVER:9129/repo/archlinux` looks exactly like an Arch pacman mirror.
 For example a request to `http://YOURSERVER:9129/repo/archlinux/core/os/x86_64/openssh-8.2p1-3-x86_64.pkg.tar.zst` will be served with file content from `http://mirror.lty.me/archlinux/core/os/x86_64/openssh-8.2p1-3-x86_64.pkg.tar.zst`